 - Having recently had surgery, a biopsy, chemotherapy, or radiation therapy.

 What To Think About

-- A CT scan and PET scan may be done at the same time.
+- A CT scan and PET scan are often done at the same time.

 Other Works Consulted